Skip to content

 Notes of ripe apple and savory chestnuts balanced with refreshing acidity.

-Non-Alcoholic Sake is suitable for all ages and those avoiding alcohol consumption.
-It offers digestive benefits due to the presence of active enzymes, which can aid in nutrient absorption.
+Non-Alcoholic Sake offers digestive benefits due to the presence of active enzymes, which can aid in nutrient absorption.
 The low-calorie content and absence of added sugars also make it a healthy alternative to sugary drinks.

 OS ZERO